1974 Dime Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 Market Activity: 1974 No Mint Mark Dime

-The 1974-D dime features a “D” mint mark beneath the date, identifying Denver Mint production with a mintage of 571,083,000.
-This represents the highest production among all 1974 dime varieties.
+The 1974-D dime features a “D” mint mark above the date, identifying Denver Mint production with a mintage of 571,083,000.
+This represents the highest production among all 1974 dime varieties — and the Denver 1974 mintage was so substantial that it was not surpassed again by Denver until after 1979.

-Circulated pieces trade at face value, while mint state examples in MS60-63 range from $0.50 to $1.50.
-Higher grades command increasing premiums: MS65 specimens reach approximately $7, MS66 examples trade around $12, and MS67 pieces can achieve $42.
+Circulated pieces trade at face value, while mint state examples in MS60–MS63 range from $0.50 to $1.50.
+Higher grades command increasing premiums: MS65 specimens reach approximately $7, MS66 examples trade around $12, and MS67 pieces can achieve $42 in standard (non-FB) grades.

 1974-D Dime (MS) Price/Grade Chart